bolinfest/opensnoop-native/docs/index.md

 * [vltrace](https://github.com/pmem/vltrace) is an open source project to build an strace that uses eBPF.
 It is written in C (bleh) and it [compiles all of the eBPF bytecode on the fly from generated C source every time it is run](https://github.com/pmem/vltrace/blob/512496d7e9f0688d4dad1931a0a212ae4c8f51ad/src/vltrace.c#L376-L403) (double bleh).
 * The Rust [bcc-sys crate](https://crates.io/crates/bcc-sys) provides Rust bindings for [BCC](https://github.com/iovisor/bcc) while the [bcc crate](https://crates.io/crates/bcc) (initially created by Julia Evans) tries to provide a cleaner API on top of `bcc-sys`.
 Like vltrace, [this also compiles the eBPF bytecode on the fly from C code](https://github.com/rust-bpf/rust-bcc/blob/60c5459cfd4baff40b001f2ffc974fddf8e02421/examples/opensnoop.rs#L35-L37).

-I thought it was strange that both vltrace and the opensnoop example in the `bcc` crate chose to compile the eBPF bytecode on the fly.
-As a number of folks had noted in various articles I read, this required linking in a chunk of the LLVM toolchain and exercising it at runtime, which seemed inelegant if it could be avoided.
+I thought it was strange that both vltrace and the opensnoop example in the `bcc` crate chose to compile the eBPF bytecode from C source on the fly.
+As a number of folks had noted in various articles I read, this required linking in a chunk of the LLVM toolchain and exercising it at runtime, which seemed inelegant/heavyweight.
 For example, from Geoffroy's blog post:

-“Unfortunately, those tools make a tradeoff that’s slightly annoying for me: they require installing BCC, which requires Python, LLVM and the complete Linux sources, on the target machines.
+> “Unfortunately, those tools make a tradeoff that’s slightly annoying for me: they require installing BCC, which requires Python, LLVM and the complete Linux sources, on the target machines.
 It might be possible to precompile the programs though, but it does not look like it’s a common use case with BCC.”

 I also thought it was strange that various attributes in Geoffroy's example were used to ensure code was written into specific sections of the ELF binary.
 My gut feeling was that this was *accidental* rather than *essential* complexity, but I wanted to be sure.

 Because Geoffroy's article was inline with what I wanted to do and contained a lot of useful exposition, I decided to try to understand it in detail before I wrote any code of my own.
 Although his post contained a bunch of sample code [which initially turned out to contain numerous typos due to HTML escaping errors], it did not have an associated Git repo to clone to reproduce the results.
 I decided that my first order of business would be to reproduce the results of the blog post locally.
-(Ultimately, I would make my code available at https://github.com/bolinfest/rust-ebpf-demo/, then I [notified Geoffroy](https://twitter.com/bolinfest/status/1039298420240863232) about my work and the typos, and [he fixed everything](https://twitter.com/gcouprie/status/1039424926615330817).)
+(Ultimately, I would make my code available at <https://github.com/bolinfest/rust-ebpf-demo/>, then I [notified Geoffroy](https://twitter.com/bolinfest/status/1039298420240863232) about my work and the typos, and [he fixed everything](https://twitter.com/gcouprie/status/1039424926615330817).)

-I believe I used different versions of `rustc` and `clang` than the Geoffroy because (1) [I couldn't compile his Rust code](https://twitter.com/bolinfest/status/1039550675850416128), and (2) my version of the eBPF program was only 14 instructions whereas his was 36.
+I believe I used different versions of `rustc` and LLVM than the Geoffroy because (1) [I couldn't compile his Rust code](https://twitter.com/bolinfest/status/1039550675850416128), and (2) my version of the eBPF program was only 14 instructions whereas his was 36.
 I assumed that I was using a newer version of the LLVM toolchain with improved optimizations for eBPF codegen, but I wanted to be sure they were functionally equivalent.
 To that end, I decided to go through the assembly line-by-line to ensure I understood everything.

 I spent a lot of time reading the [“Unofficial eBPF spec”](https://github.com/iovisor/bpf-docs/blob/b5ac15bfefc25fb13b4178a3fed2932fc2a795f1/eBPF.md) on GitHub to learn about the different opcodes and their arguments.
 I [updated my README with a line-by-line annotation of the eBPF program](https://github.com/bolinfest/rust-ebpf-demo/#annotated-bytecode).
 As someone who has never bothered to learn x86[_64] assembly, this was quite tedious, but also enlightening.
 (This knowledge would also prove helpful down the road.)
 Ultimately, I discovered what the program is doing is pretty simple:

-* First, it writes the C string `"hello from rust\n"` to the stack, which took two “wide” writes of 8 bytes each (for `"om rust\n"` and `"hello fr"`, respectively), plus a write of 1 byte for the trailing `\0` because it is a C string.
+* First, it writes the C string `"hello from rust\n"` to the stack, which took two “wide” writes of 8 bytes each (for `"om rust\n"` and `"hello fr"`, respectively), plus a write of 1 byte for the trailing `'\0'` because it is a C string.
 * The address of the C string is written to `r1` and its length (`17`, which includes the NUL byte) is written to `r2`.
 * With the appropriate arguments for `bpf_trace_printk()` written to `r1` and `r2` ([as per the BPF calling convention](https://cilium.readthedocs.io/en/v1.2/bpf/#instruction-set)), the function (which corresponds to the number `6` because of [its position in the bpf_func_id enum](https://elixir.bootlin.com/linux/v4.7/source/include/uapi/linux/bpf.h#L153)) is called.
 * Finally, the exit code (`0`) is written to `r0` and the program exits.